 Photo credit: Amelia Haney for Thalia Magazine

 Kelly Falzone Inouye (b.
-1975 Woodland, CA) explores popular culture through painting.
-In her work, media fragments are revised and re-envisioned, focusing on cultural critique and personal reflection.
+1975 Woodland, CA) is a graduate of the San Francisco Art Institute (MFA 2008) and UC San Diego (BA Literature 1998).
+In her paintings, media fragments are revised and re-envisioned to explore collective memory and popular culture, focusing on cultural critique and personal reflection.

 Kelly’s work has been featured in solo exhibitions at venues including Marrow Gallery in San Francisco, SPRING/BREAK Art Show LA in Culver City, and Interface Gallery in Oakland.
 She has been awarded public art projects by the San Francisco Arts Commission and the Lower Manhattan Cultural Council.
 Her work has been featured in publications including The San Francisco Chronicle, KQED Arts, and New American Paintings.